 www.madeinpreston.co.uk - website established 2002

 Read about Preston and its surrounding area on this website.
-Things to do, things to see and things to note:
+Things to do, things to see and things to note.

 Great things have been made in the area and some still are: most of the RAF's current fighter aircraft, such as Eurofighter Typhoon.
 Also at Leyland Trucks they still produce thousands of trucks.
 The rear engined Atlantean bus, the Deltic prototype loco, Blackpool's uniqe streamliner trams came from the area.

-Diary 2024Preston GuildHarris Museum PNE Links
+More page links: Diary 2024Preston GuildHarris Museum PNE Links

-Granted city status in 2002.
+Granted city status in 2002

 At the heart of Preston is the Harris Museum, Art Gallery and Library, a Grade I listed building containing wonderful collections and the Discover Preston Gallery (note the Harris is closed for major refurbishment until 2025).

-Photo of the Harris Museum, Art Gallery and Library being refurbished Dec 2023.
+Photo of the Harris Museum, Art Gallery and Library being refurbished October 2024

 ..............

-The most recent Preston upgrade is the lower end of Friargate between Ringway and Adelphi, looking towards UCLan, Jan 2024: It's worth looking at the upper parts of buildings and up passageways along here.
+The most recent Preston upgrade is the lower end or north of Friargate between Ringway and Adelphi, looking towards UCLan, Jan 2024: It's worth looking at the upper parts of buildings and up passageways along here.

 Fishergate, Preston's main shopping street March 2023.
 At one end the railway station at the other end the Miller Arcade.
 In between access to St George's Shopping Centre.

-Preston is my Paris, a theme from the Preston Guild in 2012
+Preston is my Paris, a theme from the Preston Guild in 2012 re-awoken in 2023 at Avenham

 Who-ever thought of 'Preston is my Paris' often makes my day.